AnonyGiit/Xdead/README.md

 # Xdead

-Welcome to the homepage of `Xdead`, which is a tool implemented in `Beyond a Joke: Dead Code Elimination Can Eliminate Live Code (Under Review)`
+Welcome to the homepage of `Xdead`, which is a tool implemented in the paper "**Beyond a Joke: Dead Code Elimination Can Delete Live Code**" (Under Review)

 Description of current published code: